Microsoft/azure-docs.hu-hu/articles/defender-for-iot/references-work-with-defender-for-iot-cli-commands.md

 ### <a name="components"></a>Összetevők

-A rendszer a következőket kéri:
+A rendszer a következő kérdést kéri:

 >`In which component do you wish to apply this capture filter?`